 What would be your message to students across India (including Kashmir)?

 The Government of India through its operation has ensured that the truth is completely muzzled.
-People’s courage to speak the truth is targeted.
 If you see the military operations in Jammu and Kashmir, they have targeted those who have the courage speak the truth.
 That is why I believe, more Indian people should come to Kashmir, find out the truth and then accordingly make up their mind.

-Whatever the Indian government has learnt in this laboratory of violence, which is Jammu and Kashmir, the Indian laboratory of violence, they will use that on Indian people as well.
+Whatever the Indian government has learnt in this Indian laboratory of violence, which is Jammu and Kashmir, they will use that on Indian people as well.
 Because I very firmly believe this quote of Martin Luther King, ‘Injustice anywhere is a threat to justice everywhere.’

 So I believe that whatever is happening here will affect Indian people in the future.
 The majority of Indians feel very elated and happy that Kashmir is being treated very firmly and it is being spoken, unfortunately in a very right wing discourse.